hochjager/terminal_tic_tac_toe/README.txt

-This is my first game - Tic-Tac-Toe - that can be played in the terminal by two players.
+This is my very first game - Tic-Tac-Toe - which can be played in the terminal by two players (hot seat mode).